TheOdinProject/ruby-exercises/README.md

     cd ruby_basics

 You will find several numbered folders inside.
-These correspond to each of the different lessonsyou will complete.
+These correspond to each of the different lessons you will complete.
 Start by moving into the 1\_data\_types folder:

     cd 1_data_types